Remote start + CO sensor

 - Homeowners in need of an emergency backup power for their essentials

 Power & Run Time

-At a noise rating of 68 dBA (less noisy than an office), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
-To add further convenience, the WGen5300DF can be remotely started (key fob included).
+With a noise rating of 68 dBA (less noisy than a normal conversation), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+The WGen5300DF can also be remotely started, offering further convenience (key fob included).

 The WGen5300DF is unsuitable for the powering of sensitive electronic devices with the WGen5300DF is not recommended due to its relatively high THD (<23%).

 The control panel provides the upcoming 4 AC outlets:

 With its TT-30R receptacle (TT as in 'Travel Trailer'), this Westinghouse generator is RV Ready.
 In addition, as it features a twist-lock L14-30R receptacle, the WGen5300DF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.